os-js/manual.os-js.org/src/v3/install/README.md

 docker run -p 8000:8000 osjs/osjs:v3
 ```

+Or check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintainence at times, or running an unstable version.*

 ## Setup

 Make sure to read the [deployment guide](../guide/deploy/README.md) if you plan on installing in a production environment.